A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Who's eligible for ACA premium subsidies?

-Since the American Rescue Plan temporarily eliminated the “subsidy cliff, the number of people receiving premium subsidies in the Marketplace has increased.
-Of the 21.4 million people who were enrolled in private plans through the exchanges during the open enrollment period for 2024 coverage, 92% were receiving premium subsidies.1
+Since the American Rescue Plan temporarily eliminated the “subsidy cliff,” the number of people receiving premium subsidies in the health insurance Marketplace has increased.
+Of the nearly 21 million people who were enrolled in private plans through the exchanges as of early 2024, 93% were receiving premium subsidies.1

 How have the income limits for ACA premium subsidies changed?